d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 Similarly, with convolutional layers, we can apply batch normalization after the convolution and before the nonlinear activation function.
-The key difference to batch normalization in fully connected layers is that we apply the operation on a per-channel basis *across all locations*.
+The key difference from batch normalization in fully connected layers is that we apply the operation on a per-channel basis *across all locations*.
 This is compatible with our assumption of translation invariance that led to convolutions: we assumed that the specific location of a pattern